 I’m all about the Positive Review.

 The great thing is, in my life, I’m the Reviewer.
 And every single day I can write a Positive Review about my life.
 Sure, I could spend hours reviewing all the things that aren’t going well and are stressing me out (the vrittis of the mind will spiral continuously if I let them) or I could treat myself compassionately and practice non-harming by writing a Positive Review.

-Ahimsa, which means non-harming and compassion, is the first Yama and most important tenant of Yoga Philosophy.
-(Remember this post about the marmots?)
-We practice ahimsa every day (and especially during every yoga practice) by choosing self-talk that is compassionate and non-judgmental.
-Since our confidence is intimately connected to the quality of our self-talk, I think it’s really really important to spend time cultivating compassionate and positive comments and reviews.
+Ahimsa, which means non-harming and compassion, is the first yama and the most important tenant of Yoga Philosophy.
+We practice ahimsa every day by choosing self-talk that is compassionate and non-judgmental.
+Since our confidence is intimately connected to the quality of our self-talk, I think it’s really really important to spend time generating compassion by writing positive comments and reviews.

 Sure, we can always pinpoint areas of our lives to improve and ways to grow; but today, practice a little more self-love than usual and write yourself a Positive Review.

 You deserve it.